Gerald Washington (boxer): Washington vs. Austin

-Career from 2017–2019
+WBC heavyweight title challenge

 Washington vs. Wilder

 On January 26, 2017, Washington became a front runner to land a fight against WBC heavyweight champion Deontay Wilder (37–0, 36 KOs) at the Legacy Arena in Birmingham, Alabama, on February 25 on Fox.
 This came after Wilder's original opponent for the fight, Polish boxer Andrzej Wawrzyk, tested positive for stanozolol, an anabolic steroid, during testing for the WBC's Clean Boxing Program.
 The fight was officially confirmed on January 30, 2017.
 Washington released a statement following the announcement, "I'm very happy to get this opportunity to fight for my first world championship.
 I know that I'll be fighting Deontay Wilder in his backyard, but that adds more excitement ...
 I'm looking forward to going to Birmingham and coming away with a victory just like I did in my last fight there."

 Wilder would win the bout by TKO in the 5th round.
 Washington started off strong with power punches as Wilder moved around with jabs.
 Midway through the 5th, Wilder got Washington against the ropes and landed a combination of power shots, the last shot being a left to the head of Washington, dropping him backwards against the ropes.
 Washington recovered quickly on unsteady legs.
 The fight resumed, and Wilder unloaded heavy blows the head of Washington, missing some, but eventually leading referee Michael Griffin to halt the fight at 1 minute and 45 seconds of the round.
 Washington attributed his loss due to lack of experience, saying after the fight, "I just got a little impatient.
 I was trying to go for it.
 It was an even boxing match.
 I could have kept it like that and kept it boring.
 I don't know why I fell asleep there.
 I guess I lost a little focus."

 Washington earned $250,000 from the fight while Wilder earned $900,000.
 The fight was watched by an average audience of 1.76 million viewers, peaking at 1.86 million.
 The bout was the most watched boxing match in the United States for 2017 until the Thurman-Garcia unification fight drew 3.74 million on March 4.